MulticoreSpring2022/CoolSharedCache/README.md

     },
 ```

-Then recompile and run the simulaotr again.
+Then recompile and run the simulator again.

 ---